 Marijuana is very bad for the environment, and it’s time we wake up to how much it contributes to major droughts and climate change.
 Some of the large fires in the West, including the Spring Creek Fire in Colorado, the Cedar Fire and the Soberanes Fire in California have been traced to marijuana growers.

-In California, the growers 1) divert water and worsen drought conditions; 2) use pesticides which also harm the water supply; 3) threaten the salmon supply, as explained in the Oregonian, and 4) threaten other species with the use of rat poison.
+In California, the growers 1) divert water and worsen drought conditions; 2) use banned pesticides which also harm the water supply; 3) threaten the salmon supply, as explained in the Oregonian, and 4) threaten other species with the use of life-threatening rat poison.

 A View into Legalized Marijuana 20 Years from Now gives a fuller picture of past and present damage in the Emerald Triangle of California.
 The website, A Silent Poison, provides more information about the environmental damage of marijuana growing.